 Condolences

-We are sad to report Galina Knyš passed away November 8.
-She was a member of the Lithuanian Jewish Community and a client of the Saul Kagan Social Services Center.
-We extend our deepest condolences to her daughters Nina and Marina, and to her many friends and family members.
+Liubov Reznik has passed away.
+She was born in 1956.
+She was a long-standing member of the Lithuanian Jewish Community and more recently a client of the Saul Kagan Welfare Center.
+We extend our deepest condolences to her children, relatives and friends.